-RTS requirements Standard approach Simplified approach 450 Outsourcing of the IM model, encompassing end-to-end services including validation and audit, from a third party must be supervised by the counterparty's senior management.
-It must also be involved in the decision-making process of critical functions ✓ ✓ The outsourced IM model must be audited by the counterparty's relevant authorities ✓ ✓
+RTS requirements Simplified approach CENT .
+Outsourcing of the IM model, encompassing end-to-end services including validation and audit, from a third party must be supervised by the counterparty's senior management.
+It must also be involved in the decision-making process of critical functions √ √ The outsourced IM model must be audited by the counterparty's relevant authorities ✓ ✓